IQSS/dataverse/doc/release-notes/7418-datasourcedefinition.md

 and not very easy to update.
 This has been an issue especially for cloud and container usage.

-Using MicroProfile Config API (#7000, #7418), you can much more easily deposit configuration details.
+Using MicroProfile Config API (#7000, #7418), you can much more easily specify configuration details.
 For an overview of supported options, please see the [installation guide](https://guides.dataverse.org/en/5.3/installation/config.html#jvm-options).